TheDarkSkyXD/PlayListify/docs/research/high_level_test_strategy_report.md

     2. Verify that the application window opens within 2 seconds.
     3. Verify that a sidebar is visible on the left and that its width is no more than 20% of the screen width.
     4. Verify that a top navigation bar is visible at the top and that its height is no more than 10% of the screen height.
-*   **AI-Verifiability:** An AI agent can verify each step by inspecting the application's UI and measuring the dimensions of the sidebar and top navigation bar.
+*   **Automated Verification:** An automated test runner can verify each step by inspecting the application's UI and measuring the dimensions of the sidebar and top navigation bar.

 ### 4.3 Integration Tests